Suthsayer-Prediction-Market/Core/README.md

 ## 1. The Execution Layer: Sonic Network
 Suthsayer is deployed on the **Sonic Network** (formerly Fantom) to provide the "DeFi" part of Social DeFi.
 Since social media moves in real-time, the underlying blockchain must match that speed.

 * **Sub-Second Finality:** Sonic’s L1 technology allows for near-instant transaction confirmations.
-This is critical for Suthsayer because market odds shift the moment a high-profile user posts on Bluesky.
+This is critical for Suthsayer because market odds shift the moment a high-profile user posts on AT Protocol.
 * **Cost Efficiency:** To encourage "micro-prophecies" (small bets on niche social topics), gas fees must be negligible.
 Sonic provides the low-fee environment necessary for high-frequency social trading.
 * **EVM Compatibility:** By utilizing the Sonic EVM, Suthsayer deploys complex smart contracts (like the `PredictionMarket.sol` at `0x59De...`) that handle liquidity pools, $SSYR staking, and automated payouts.

 ---

-## 2. The Social Layer: Bluesky (AT Protocol)
+## 2. The Social Layer: AT Protocol
 Unlike traditional markets that require a centralized admin to create a topic, Suthsayer uses **Bluesky** as a decentralized, permissionless "Top of Funnel."

-* **The AT Protocol Firehose:** Bluesky operates on an open protocol.
+* **The AT Protocol Firehose:** ATP operates on an open protocol.
 Suthsayer connects to the "Firehose"—a real-time stream of every post on the network—to listen for the `#Suthsayer` hashtag.
-* **Decentralized Identity (DID):** Every user on Bluesky has a unique DID.
+* **Decentralized Identity (DID):** Every user on ATP has a unique DID.
 Suthsayer maps these social identities to wallet addresses, allowing for a "reputation score" based on the accuracy of a user's past prophecies.
 * **Social Market Discovery:** Instead of users navigating to a stale dashboard, the "market" is born inside a conversation.
 The social post itself serves as the metadata for the prediction market.

 ---